 Definitions:

 Add: “Customer Facing Interface” or “CFI” means the set of Windows Communication Foundation (WCF) Services that gives a Slice Customer a mechanism for interacting with the SWRS through the customer's own custom user interface.
-The CFI allows a Slice Customer to submit their inputs, run the SWRS and review the results.
+The CFI allows a Slice Customer to submit their inputs, run the SWRS, and review the results.

-Revised: “Delivery Limits” means the limits that govern the availability of Slice Output and the scheduling of Slice Output Energy by «Customer Name» as determined by BPA, and implemented through the POCSA.
+Revised: “SOE Limits” means the limits that govern the availability of Slice Output and the scheduling of Slice Output Energy by «Customer Name» as determined by BPA, and implemented through the POCSA.

 1. PROVIDER OF CHOICE SLICE APPLICATION – GENERAL DESCRIPTION